Thomas Longman (1804–1879): Biography

-Longman eldest son of Thomas Norton Longman, was born in 1804.
+Longman eldest son of Thomas Norton Longman (1771–1842), was born on 22 December 1802.
 He was educated at Glasgow University, and at an early age began his career in the publishing house of Longman.
 In 1832 he became a partner in it, and in 1842 he succeeded his father as its head.

-Apart from the ordinary business of the firm, Longman devoted much attention to the preparation of a sumptuous work, which was produced under his special superintendence, The New Testament Illustrated, with Engravings on Wood after Paintings by Fra Angelico, Pietro Perugino, Francesco Francia, Lorenzo di Credi, Fra Bartolommeo, Titian, Raphael, Gaudenzio Ferrari, Danielle da Volterra, and other great Masters, chiefly of the Early Italian School.
+Apart from the ordinary business of the firm, Longman devoted much attention to the preparation of a sumptuous work, which was produced under his special superintendence, "The New Testament of Our Lord and Saviour Jesus Christ – With Engravings on Wood After Paintings by" Fra Angelico, Pietro Perugino, Francesco Francia, Lorenzo di Credi, Fra Bartolommeo, Titian, Raphael, Gaudenzio Ferrari, Daniele di Volterra, and other great Masters, chiefly of the Early Italian School.
 The first edition, consisting of 250 copies only, at ten guineas each, was sold on the day of publication.
 A second and less costly edition was issued in 1864, and reprinted in 1883.